 The Cappadocia region of central Turkey is famous for its rugged landscapes, unreal sunsets and the fact that both facilitate what are probably the most scenic hot air balloon rides in the world.
-In particular, the rock formations of Cappadocia are impressive, some to an obscene extent.
+In particular, the rock formations of Cappadocia are impressive.

 The Story of Love Valley

-The area around Love Valley has been continuously inhabited for thousands of years, so it's tempting to assume that some ancient people carved the rocks to look like penises.
-After all, the Pyramids of Giza are just down the road, relatively speaking, so if ancient Egyptians built those, one would hope the Turks of yesteryear could've fashioned rocks to look like their private parts.
+The area around Love Valley has been continuously inhabited for thousands of years, so it's tempting to assume that some ancient people carved these.
+After all, the Pyramids of Giza are just down the road, relatively speaking, so if ancient Egyptians built those, one would hope the Turks of yesteryear could've constructed equally impressive structures.

-As it turns out, however, the penis-shaped rocks of Love Valley are totally natural.
-It isn't clear exactly how long they've been there, but scientists believe that ancient volcanic eruptions deposited a large amount of ash in the region, which several millennia of wind erosion have shaped into, well, penises.
+As it turns out, however, the rocks of Love Valley are totally natural.
+It isn't clear exactly how long they've been there, but scientists believe that ancient volcanic eruptions deposited a large amount of ash in the region, which several millennia of wind erosion have shaped into these towering rocks.
+Some of the stones of Love Valley can reach an impressive 50 meters (about 150 feet) in height!

 An alternative option would be to fly to Konya, a city famous for its association with Sufi poet Rumi, and enjoy the Rumi-related sights of that city—including, perhaps, a spellbinding whirling dervish Sufi "dance" ritual at a historical caravanserai—before continuing on to Göreme.

 Once you reach Göreme, you can technically hike (or bike) to reach Love Valley, although poorly-marked trails mean that all but the most experienced travelers might be better off hiring a guide.
-To that end, it's possible to take an organized group tour of Turkey's Penis Rocks, even if that's not as, well, intimate.
+To that end, it's possible to take an organized group tour of the rocks.

 A Word of Caution About Balloon Flights in Cappadocia